Reaishma/kaido-helpdesk-system/README.md

 <br/><br/>

-# 🖥️ ITSM Platform Simulation
+# 🖥️ Kaido Helpdesk System

 ### A pixel-perfect, fully interactive dual-platform simulation of
 ### **Salesforce Service Cloud** and **BMC Helix ITSM** — in a single HTML file.